AnnaWysocki/cvsem/README.md

 ## Model List

-Gather models into a named list object with `cvgather`
+Gather models into a named list object with `cvgather`.
+These could also be fitted `lavaan` objects based on the same data.

 ``` r
 models <- cvgather(model1, model2, model3)